ABindoff/bayesian_gam/gam_with_brms.md

 2018-04-26

-The first half of this analysis is lifted from a blog by Gavin Simpson <https://www.fromthebottomoftheheap.net/2018/04/21/fitting-gams-with-brms/>, which shows how to fit a GAM with the `brms` package and Stan in R. The analysis is well documented in the aforementioned blog, with the suggestion that in Part II the non-constant variance will be modelled.
+The first half of this analysis is lifted from a blog by Gavin Simpson <https://www.fromthebottomoftheheap.net/2018/04/21/fitting-gams-with-brms/>, which shows how to fit a GAM with the `brms` package and Stan in R. The analysis is well documented in the aforementioned blog, and includes a suggestion that in Part II the non-constant variance will be modelled.

-Inspired by how easy it was to fit the model in `brms` I decided not to wait for Part II, and figured it out myself.
+Inspired by how easy it was to fit the model in `brms` I decided not to wait for Part II, and figured out how to model the non-constant variance myself.

-    ## Loading required package: nlme

-    ## This is mgcv 1.8-23.
-For overview type 'help("mgcv-package")'.

-    ## Loading required package: Rcpp

-    ## Loading required package: ggplot2

-    ## Loading 'brms' package (version 2.2.0).
-Useful instructions
-    ## can be found by typing help('brms').
-A more detailed introduction
-    ## to the package is available through vignette('brms_overview').
-    ## Run theme_set(theme_default()) to use the default bayesplot theme.

-    ##
-    ## Attaching package: 'brms'

-    ## The following objects are masked from 'package:mgcv':
-    ##
-    ##     s, t2

-    ## This is bayesplot version 1.5.0

-    ## - Plotting theme set to bayesplot::theme_default()

-    ## - Online documentation at mc-stan.org/bayesplot

 Load the example data mcycle and plot